 From here, it’s just a very short walk to the Dolac, the market square.
 Every day from 7 a. m. to 2 p. m., you can join the Zagrebians grocery shopping at the farmers market.
 Also, some of the most popular restaurants can be found around this square.

-From here, it’s just stone throw to the Zagreb’s imposing cathedral.
-It is not only the tallest building in all Croatia but also higher than Notre Dame.
+From here, it’s just a stone’s throw to Zagreb’s imposing cathedral.
+It is not only the tallest building in all of Croatia but also higher than Notre Dame.
 Finished in 1217 – which was also earlier than Notre Dame – it is dedicated to the Assumption of Mary; and also to kings Saint Stephen and Saint Ladislaus.

 The Cathedral can be visited daily from 10 a. m. to 5 p. m. ( Sundays only from 1 p. m.)

 This is the tour I would recommend.
 If you can squeeze it in, you should definitely pay the National Theater a visit.
 It’s said to be Zagreb’s most beautiful structure, built at the turn of the 19th century by Viennese architects Ferdinand Fellner and Hermann Helmer, hence it deems a bit like the miniature version of the opera house in Vienna.